rajyan/low-cost-ecs/API.md

 - *Type:* aws-cdk-lib.RemovalPolicy
 - *Default:* RemovalPolicy.DESTROY

-Removal policy for efs file system and log group (if using default).
+Removal policy for the file system and log group (if using default).

 ---